 Q: What else should I know?

-A: All Northside Hospital Volunteers are required to be members of the Auxiliary, attend an orientation, purchase a volunteer uniform to wear while on duty and pay annual dues of $10.00.
+A: All Northside Hospital Volunteers are required to be members of the Auxiliary, pay a registration fee of $30, attend an orientation and wear a volunteer uniform to wear while on duty.
 In addition, a once a week, four-hour commitment to your assigned service is required.
 This commitment is for a minimum of one year.

 Please understand that joining the auxiliary is not a way to accrue school credit hours or to get a job at Northside.
 We are looking for people who truly want to be of service to the hospital and the community.